ready-react/ready-react-login/README.md

 ## See this working

-Get download [here.](https://github.com/ready-react/ready-react-login/archive/master.zip), after extract:
+Get download [here](https://github.com/ready-react/ready-react-login/archive/master.zip) and extract:

+Copy `/build` to your local server (as Apache or Nginx).
+And see in http://localhost.

+or use `npm`:

     cd ready-react-login
     npm install